 Commercial Driving Schools

 There are a couple of commercial driving schools in town.
 Ankeny Community School District, Des Moines Public Schools, Indianola Community School District, Southeast Polk Community School District, West Des Moines Community School District and Waukee Community School District all offer their driver’s education courses, with Street Smarts Drivers Education as the program provider for their districts.
 Session dates and course prices vary by school district.
-An additional option for a commercial driving cchool in Des Moines is Drive With Cops, which is located in Urbandale.
+An additional option for a commercial driving school is Drive With Cops, which is located in Urbandale, but serves the entire Metro.

 Here’s the Types of “Teen” Driver’s Licenses in Iowa: